 The second day of interaction coincided with June 18, 2023.
 The author asked how the client was now, and the client's mother replied that her child still rarely interacted with other people and always played with gadgets.
 Objective data shows that clients appear to be playing online games on their gadgets.
 At this second meeting, the author plans to give congklak play therapy to clients.
 Before being given play therapy, the author prepares a tool, namely congklak, and then explains to families and clients the purpose and meaning of play therapy, namely being able to practice social interaction and socializing with people around them.
 More importantly, we are social creatures who need other people.
 The client's mother agrees and understands what the author conveys.
-Objective data shows that the client's mother is very important.
+Objective data shows that the client's mother is very cooperative.
 The author also explains that family support in client social interaction is very important.
 The author recommends that the family always accompany the client during the training.
 The client's mother said she was ready to always accompany the client in training.
-Objective data shows that the client's mother social shows that the client's mother social shows that the client's mother social shows that the client is nother so
+Objective data shows that the client's mother looks cooperative when communicating.